-- Debt investment securities measured at amortized cost; these are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortized cost using the effective interest method, except for those designated as hedged items in qualifying fair value hedging relationships which are measured at amortized cost adjusted for the hedged risk component associated with the hedging relationship. - Debt investment securities measured at FVOCI.
-For the instruments designated as hedged items in qualifying fair value hedging relationships, the carrying amount is not adjusted, as it is already at fair value, but the portion of the fair value gain or loss of the hedged item associated with the hedged risk is recognized in profit or loss rather than OCI.
+- Debt investment securities measured at amortized cost; these are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortized cost using the effective interest method, except for those designated as hedged items in qualifying fair value hedging relationships which are measured at amortized cost adjusted for the hedged risk component associated with the hedging relationship. - Debt instruments measured at FVOCI; these are initially measured at fair value plus incremental transaction costs, and subsequently their fair value is remeasured on a recurring basis, with such adjustment recognized in other comprehensive income, except for those designated as hedged items in relationships that qualify as fair value hedges where the portion attributable to the hedged risk is recognized in profit or loss.